VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

 \textbf{Conditional Image Generation.} In this task, we want to evaluate also the conditional generation ability of our approach.
-In Figure \ref{fig:cond_gen} we report some qualitative results for both VAEL and CCVAE (additional results can be found in Appendix \ref{app:add_results}).
-As it can be seen, VAEL always generates pairs of digits coherent with the evidence, showing also a variety of combinations.
+In Figures \ref{fig:cond_gen_digits} and \ref{fig:cond_gen_mario} we report some qualitative results for both VAEL and CCVAE (additional results can be found in Appendix \ref{app:add_results}).
+As it can be seen in \ref{fig:cond_gen_digits}, VAEL always generates pairs of digits coherent with the evidence, showing also a variety of combinations.
 Conversely, some of the pairs generated by CCVAE do not sum to the desired value.
-Moreover, the digits drawn by CCVAE are more ambiguous (e.g. the $7$ resembles a $9$, same for $3$ and $8$), and this makes it harder for the classifier network to distinguish among them during the evaluation process, as confirmed by the disparity in the generative ability reported in Table \ref{tab:base_task}.

-\textbf{Task Generalization.} In order to evaluate the task generalization ability, we define three novel tasks involving two digits: (i) \textit{multiplication}, (ii) \textit{subtraction} and (iii) \textit{power}.
-The goal is to check whether these tasks can be solved by a model trained on \textit{addition} only.
+Regarding \textit{Mario} dataset (Figure \ref{fig:cond_gen_mario}), VAEL generates pairs of states coherent with the evidence, and with different backgrounds that are preserved from one state to the subsequent one.
+On the contrary, CCVAE is not able to draw the agent in the generated images, thus failing the task.
+The reason lies, again, in the task complexity, that VAEL reduces by relying on its probabilistic logic program.

+\textbf{Task Generalization.} We define several novel tasks to evaluate the task generative ability of VAEL.
+For \textit{2digit MNIST} dataset, we introduce the \textit{multiplication}, \textit{subtraction} and \textit{power} between two digits, while for \textit{Mario} dataset we define two shortest paths (\textit{up priority}, i.e. \texttt{up} always first, and one with \textit{right priority}, i.e. \texttt{right} always first).
 To the best of our knowledge, such a level of task generalization cannot be achieved by any existing VAE framework.
-On the contrary, in VAEL, we can generalize by simply substituting the addition ProbLog program with the program for the desired target operation.
+On the contrary, in VAEL, we can generalize by simply substituting the ProbLog program used for the training task with the program for the desired target task, without re-training the model.
+In Figure \ref{fig:task_gen}, we report qualitative results: in \ref{fig:task_gen_digits}, the generation is conditioned on a different label $y$ referring to the corresponding mathematical operation between the first and second digit; in \ref{fig:task_gen_mario}, the model is asked to generate a trajectory starting from the initial image ($t=0$) and following the shortest path using an \textit{up priority} or a \textit{right priority}.

-In Table \ref{tab:task_gen} we report the predictive and generative accuracy of VAEL trained on the \textit{addition} task and tested on the three novel tasks.
-Qualitative results are reported in Figure \ref{fig:task_gen} (additional results can be found in Appendix \ref{app:add_results}).
-In all three tasks, VAEL generates pairs of numbers consistent with the evidence, and it also shows a variety of digits combinations by relying on the probabilistic engine of ProbLog.